 It is a step in healing when you take the time to reflect on your upbringing.
 The heartbreaking part for me is that the majority of people have been trained to dismiss their suffering and believe “they are fine” and that we are getting what we “need” to learn lessons and respect, then stop there as their conclusion.
 They don’t even know that they have other options to reconcile the conflicting messages.
 Stuck to rationalize it and pass on the suffering to the next generation.

 From my experience, we are not fine.
-Seriously, look at the divorce and crime rates, suicides, homicides, the addictions and growing list of diseases… If you don’t know how these are related, then you definitely need to do your research.
+Seriously, look at the divorce and crime rates, suicides, homicides, addictions, and growing list of diseases… If you don’t know how these are related, then you definitely need to do your research.
 Start here at Adverse Childhood Experiences (ACEs)

 Spanking does to child development what hitting a partner does to a committed relationship…

-The reality is the majority of our vital needs are neglected, abused, dismissed or propaganda-ed which is detrimental to our wellbeing and humanity.
+The reality is the majority of our vital needs are neglected, abused, dismissed, or propaganda-ed which is detrimental to our well-being and humanity.
 The fact that one thinks it is normal and completely acceptable to hit a child during the most critical and sensitive period of human development is proof in itself that they are not fine.
-Even if one was “fine,” often times there are contextual variables affecting outcomes so naturally, as humans, will find some way to rationalize and find ways in which spanking seems effective, oblivious of the resiliency factors at play or the future negative consequences.
-I assure you that no matter what resiliency factors may be present, disconnection at some level has occurred, whether it be emotional, mental, physical, relational or spiritual.
+Even if one is “fine,” oftentimes there are contextual variables affecting outcomes so naturally, as humans, will find some way to rationalize and find ways in which spanking seems effective, oblivious of the resiliency factors at play or the future negative consequences.
+I assure you that no matter what resiliency factors may be present, disconnection at some level has occurred, whether it be emotional, mental, physical, relational, or spiritual.
 Spanking does to a child’s development what hitting a partner does to a marriage…

 To me, we are all born inherently good and those who act ‘bad’ are those with less vital needs met and more pain to heal.
 Everyone is doing the best they can with the resources they are aware of, have access to, or what was literally beaten into them.
 Fortunately, we can heal past negative events and discover new resources.
 I have found that secure attachments, co-regulation, compassion, connection, mindfulness, and nonviolent communication are the most effective ways to nurture human beings and discover mutually satisfying solutions.